replicatedhq/replicated-field-labs/instruqt/lab05-airgap/05-tunnel-and-deploy/assignment.md

 ## Accessing the UI via SSH tunnel, Configuring the instance

-You'll want to create a port forward from your local workstation in order to access to UI locally.
+You'll want to create a port forward from your jumpbox in order to access to UI locally.

-Run `exit` or click ctrl+D to log out of the air gap instance.
-Run `exit` or click ctrl+D again to log out of the jump box.

-On your local workstation, run the following (again, we'll use `REPLICATED_APP` to construct the DNS name but you can input it manually as well):
+On your jumpbox terminal, run the following.
+You'll need the `AIRGAP_IP`.
+You can see it using a `ping airgap`.

 ```shell
 echo $HOSTNAME.$_SANDBOX_ID.instruqt.io # You'll need this output to browse to kotsadm